PLA-470 V2 - Powerline Adapter ZYXEL - Free user manual and instructions

 Figure 30 Connect Your Powerline Adapter to a Computer

 5 Open the PLA-4xx Series Configuration Utility on your computer.
-Go to Start > (AII) Programs > ZyXEL PLA-4xx Series Configuration > PLA-4xx Series Configuration Utility, or click on the icon on your desktop shown below.
+Go to Start > (All) Programs > ZyXEL PLA-4xx Series Configuration > PLA-4xx Series Configuration Utility, or click on the icon on your desktop shown below.

 Figure 31 Click on the PLA-4xx Series Configuration Utility Icon

-6.0.4 Adding a Powerline Adapter This section shows you how to add a new powerline adapter to expand your existing network.
+- See Section 6.0.4 on page 53 to add a new powerline adapter to your network.

+This section shows you how to add a new powerline adapter to expand your existing network.
 The figure below shows the family computer with Internet access on a powerline network.
 Expand the network by adding a new powerline adapter connected to a printer.

 Figure 32 Add a Printer to Your Powerline Network

-paf You do not need to know the network name of the new adapter to add it to your network.
+You do not need to know the network name of the new adapter to add it to your network.

 1 Connect your computer to the powerline adapter you want to add to your network and open the PLA-4xx Series Configuration Utility (see Section 6.0.3 on page 52).